Nimieeee/PHARM-AI/README.md

 ## ✨ Features

+- **🔐 User Authentication**: Secure sign-in/sign-up with private, separated conversations
 - **🤖 AI-Powered**: Uses Groq API with Llama 4 Maverick model for fast, expert pharmacology responses
 - **💬 ChatGPT-Style Interface**: Modern conversation management with search and organization
 - **🎨 Beautiful UI**: System-aware design that adapts to light/dark mode preferences
 - **📚 Educational Focus**: Specialized for pharmacology learning and research
 - **🔍 Smart Conversations**: Persistent chat history with context awareness
+- **👥 Multi-User Support**: Each user has completely private and separated conversations
+- **💾 Persistent Storage**: Conversations are saved locally and restored on login
 - **📱 Responsive Design**: Works perfectly on desktop and mobile devices

 ## 🚀 Quick Start